Start GuideBetaConcepts

 Don't create teams you're not sure about yet.
 Starting with fewer teams is easier to clean up than untangling a messy structure after people have joined.

-Step 2: Invite team admins
+Step 2: Invite team admins/coordinators

 Team leads know their members and can invite them directly.
 If you invite everyone yourself, you risk mapping people to the wrong teams.

-Once team admins are in, they handle inviting their own people.
+Once team leads are in, they handle inviting their own people.
 Team leads know who belongs where, and it takes the invite coordination off your plate.
 You can still add people directly if needed.

 Roles